Best payment plans for real estate projects in

 which must be paid at the time of property transfer.
 These include:

-Stamp Duty – usually around 3% of the
+Stamp Duty –

-property’s declared value.
+usually around 3% of the property’s declared value.

-Value Tax (CVT) – generally
+Capital Value Tax (CVT) –

-2% of the property’s value.
+generally 2% of the property’s value.

-Tax – varies
+Withholding Tax –

-between 2% to 7%, depending on whether the buyer or seller is a filer or
+varies between 2% to 7%, depending on whether the buyer or seller is a filer or

 non-filer.

-Fee – paid to
+Registration Fee –

-the registrar’s office for the official transfer of ownership.
+paid to the registrar’s office for the official transfer of ownership.

 These charges are mandatory and